-Further, on October 24, 2013, we signed a Memorandum of Understanding ("MOU") with Malagasy to acquire the remaining 25% interest in the Molo Graphite Project.
-A share purchase agreement and joint venture agreement will be completed between the parties.
-As of the date herein, no purchase agreement has been signed.
-As part of the prospective transaction, the Company agreed to make the following payments to Malagasy within 5 business days of TSX approval:

-- Cash payment of CAD\$400,000; - Issuance of 2,500,000 of our common shares which are subject to a 12 month voluntary vesting period; - Issuance of 3,500,000 Common Share purchase warrants having an expiration date of five years from the signing date of the Agreement at a price to be determined by taking the volume weighted average closing price of our common shares during the five days immediately preceding execution of the Agreement;

-- Cash payment of CAD\$700,000 and issuance of 1,000,000 of our common shares which are subject to a 12 month voluntary vesting period within 5 business days of our receiving a final completed Bankable Feasibility Study ("BFS") for the Molo Graphite Project or the formal announcement of a decision to mine; - Cash payment of CAD\$1,000,000 within 5 business days of the commencement of Molo mine commercial production; - Malagasy retains a 1.5% Net Smelter Return Royalty on all industrial minerals produced from the property; and - We acquire a 100% interest in and to the industrial mineral rights on about 1-1/2 additional claim blocks comprising 10,811 hectares immediately to the east and adjoining the Molo Graphite Deposit claim blocks.
+Further to the Memorandum of Understanding signed on October 24, 2013, subsequent to the quarter ended March 31, 2014, April 16, 2014, we signed a Sale and Purchase Agreement and a Mineral Rights Agreement with Malagasy to acquire the remaining 25% interest in the Molo Graphite Project.
+We agreed to make the following payments to Malagasy when certain conditions are met including within 5 business days of TSX approval: cash payment of CAD\$400,000; issue 2,500,000 common shares which will be subject to a 12 month voluntary vesting period; and issue of 3,500,000 common share purchase warrants with an expiration date of five years from the signing date of the agreement at a price to be determined by taking the volume weighted average closing price of our common shares during the five days immediately preceding execution of the Agreement.
+In addition, we will make a cash payment of CAD\$700,000 and issue of 1,000,000 of our common shares within five days of completion of a Bankable Feasibility Study ("BFS") for the Molo Graphite Project or the formal announcement of a decision to mine; and a cash payment of CAD\$1,000,000 within five days of the commencement of Molo mine commercial production.
+Malagasy will retain a 1.5% Net Smelter Return Royalty on all industrial minerals produced from the property.
+We also acquired a 100% interest in and to the industrial mineral rights on about 1-1/2 additional claim blocks comprising 10,811 hectares immediately to the east and adjoining the Molo Graphite Deposit claim blocks.